trstlabs/intento/docs/contracts/cosmwasm.md

 In addition, like with other CosmWasm contract instances, contracts can also query other contracts.

-### Public Stat
+### Public State
 Contracts can have a public state that is cheap to query.
 It is also easy integrate and show users a way to view what is happening on the private by default contract.
 The Contract State is can be queried through {RCP API URL}/compute/v1beta1/contract/{contract_address}/public-state .

-As a developer you can save outputs to the public state.
+As a developer you save outputs to the public state when you make a new Response.